-Credit cards are one of the most sought after financial products as it has altered the way the global economy works.
+Credit Cards are one of the most sought after financial products as it has altered the way the global economy works.
 They have helped customers in achieving financial independence as one can make purchases now and pay for it later.
-However, if the card is not used judiciously, the cardholder can easily fall into a debt trap.
+However, if the card is not used smartly, you can easily fall into a debt trap.
 In a bid to ensure that this does not happen, banks are providing cardholders with the service of e-statements that enables SBI credit card customers to keep a tab on their credit card expenses.

-Once a SBI cardholder registers for SBI credit card statements, he is liable to avail the below mentioned benefits:
+Once an SBI cardholder registers for SBI credit card statements, he is liable to avail the below mentioned benefits:

 We all talk about the benefits of credit card statements but what information is provided to a cardholder in a SBI credit card statement.
 Listed below are the various sections and sub-sections provided: